tylerbutler/tools-monorepo/packages/sort-tsconfig/README.md

 ```
 USAGE
-  $ sort-tsconfig  TSCONFIG [-v | --quiet] [--write]
+  $ sort-tsconfig  TSCONFIG [-v | --quiet] [--write] [--config <value>]

 ARGUMENTS
   TSCONFIG  Path to the tsconfig file to sort, or a glob path to select multiple tsconfigs.

 FLAGS
+  --config=<value>  The path to a configuration file.
   --write           Write the sorted contents back to the file.
-Without this flag, the command only checks that the file is
+Without this flag, the command only checks that the file
-           sorted.
+                    is sorted.

 LOGGING FLAGS
   -v, --verbose  Enable verbose logging.